 Currently, objects such as cell phones, microwave ovens and car dashboards are assembled using an industrial adhesive that is practically inseparable except with the use of toxic and highly caustic products.

-It is a fast and relatively cheap way to make products, but it creates problems when dismantling and recycling the different parts that compose them.
+It is a fast and relatively inexpensive way to make products, but it creates problems when dismantling and recycling the different parts that compose them.
 The result is that most of the components of these products can only end up in landfills to increase the volume of non-recyclable garbage.

 Chemist Barnaby Greenland worked with Stanelco RF Technologies Ltd and Professor Wayne Hayes at the University of Reading to find a solution.